ddev2/PracticaFormulari/README.md

 ```
 The household ID is at position 6 to 10 and the woman line number in the household file is at position 11 to 12 of the V001 variable.<br>

-The ReadWFS automatically creates a Rdat file, in the same directory than the original WFS DAT file, which contains a data.frame with the converted WFS file.<br>
+The ReadWFS function automatically creates a Rdat file, in the same directory than the original WFS DAT file, which contains a data.frame containing the data from the converted WFS file.<br>

-<B>colombia</B> is a vector which contains the path to the directory and the name of the R file.
+<B>colombia</B> is a vector returned by readWFS() which contains the path to the directory and the name of the R file.
 If you want to change to this directory, simply enter in RStudio:
 ``` r
 setwd(colombia[1])
 ```